-The complainant and respondent each have the right to bring fact witnesses to the hearing to testify on their behalf.
+The complainant and respondent each have the right to bring fact witnesses, who must first have been interviewed by the investigator(s), have proffered a written statement, or answered written questions, unless all parties and the Chair assent to the witness's participation in the hearing, to the hearing to testify on their behalf.
 There is no limitation placed on the number of fact witnesses; however, students are required to notify the hearing officer of the names of witnesses attending the hearing at least one University business day in advance of the hearing.
 If a fact witness cannot attend a hearing, the fact witness may email or personally deliver a signed written statement directly to the Chair in advance of the scheduled hearing.
 Character witnesses are not permitted.

-B. Advisor role at hearing [Applicable to General Sexual Misconduct Process Only] - The parties may each have no more than two people, defined as advisors, present throughout the entire process.
+B. Advisor role at hearing [Applicable to General Sexual Misconduct Process Only] -The parties may each have no more than two people, defined as advisors, present throughout the entire process.
 The advisor(s) may consult privately with the complainant or respondent during the hearings, except when such consultations during questioning of the party that they are advising at a hearing are deemed disruptive by the Chair, and assist the party that they are advising with the exercise of any right during the proceedings.
 The advisor(s) is not allowed to address the hearing panel or question witnesses.
 Disruptive advisors will be removed from the process, and the process will continue.
 Students should notify the Office of Student Conduct as soon as they have identified their advisors, but in any event, at least one University business day in advance of the hearing date if a student plans to bring advisors.
 Advisors can request an outline of their role and expectations, including the Decorum Policy for Sexual and Gender-Based Misconduct Hearings Involving a Student Respondent, for their participation in the student conduct process.